The Ultimate Guide to Christmas Cactus Care – Gro Indoor

 • Finally, you can also place it in a cloning machine or rooting cubes to make the rooting faster.

-• Propagation via Cuttings in Water Medium
+• Rooting Cuttings in Water

 • Prepare the cuttings as you did for the soil medium propagation.
 However, each of your cuttings should contain at least 2 to 4 segments to avoid drowning completely in the container.